 Since its inception, Starfish has employed over one hundred women and has served thousands of others through its community outreach services.
 Starfish Project serves women like Mae Lee, whose poverty-stricken mother sold her to traffickers when she was only 15.
 Mae Lee was enslaved in another country for six years.
 When she escaped she had no education, no opportunities, and no hope.
 Starfish Project offered her a new beginning by providing a sustainable income and an education.
 Mae Lee now sees the beauty of her world as she trains to become a professional photographer.

 In a small village in southwest Bangladesh, widows frantically search for work in order to take care of their young children.
-Because the widows are uneducated, they don’t possess marketable skills, and this leaves them with a bleak view of their future.
-But for the last several year, Peaceful Creations has partnered with the widows to sell the women’s handmade items.
-By creating these items, more than 50 widows are now able to stay at home with their children while earning an income.
+Because the widows are uneducated, they don’t possess marketable skills, and this leaves them with a bleak view for their future.

 China Ethnic Crafts

 Within each stitch of the Himalayan Tapestry artisans’ handiwork is a story of illiteracy, abuse within marriage, and culturally conditioned gender discrimination.
 While these Indian women suffer quietly, they are expected to carry the financial burden of their families.
-The women come to Himalayan Tapestry with little education and no basic skills and learn to quilt, tailor, read, and manage money.
-Working with this organization not only enables women to make money from their new talents, it also enables them to receive crisis counseling, which brings financial and emotional comfort to their troubled lives.
+The women come to Himalayan Tapestry with little education and no basic skills, but here they learn to quilt, tailor, read, and manage money.
+Working with this organization enables women to make money from their new talents, and it enables them to receive crisis counseling, which brings financial and emotional comfort to their troubled lives.

 Love Calcutta Arts